 His words shook me, and I realized I had to restore his faith in the Lord.
 So instead of comforting him like my whole being wanted to do, I simply stated, "Help me saddle up boy.
 I want to tell you a story.”

-"A long time ago in a country so far west, it's almost due east of here, lived a big stock man with a beard so long it reached down to his belly button.
+Mark just sat still, not understanding why I was wanting to tell him a story at a time like this.
+“Come on," I ordered sternly.
+As we started saddling my horse, I told the story: A long time ago in a country so far west, it's almost due east of here, lived a big stock man with a beard so long it reached down to his belly button.
 His name was Job.

 Now Job had seven sons and seven daughters, over seven thousand head of fine cattle and sheep, not to mention a considerable amount of camels.
 Now Job was top dog with the Lord because he was so hard working, righteous.
 The Lord never lost a chance to brag on him...made a point to tell the devil about the old man...about how he hated evil, temptation and, most important, how he never lost his faith in God.

 Well the devil swished his tail and laughed and he allowed that Job was such a good man because everything was going his way.
 Just give him some trouble and he'd switch sides in a hurry.